iLexiconn/Magister.java/README.md

 How to compile from source
 ==========
-1. Be sure you have a JDK (minimal version 7) installed.
+1. Make sure you have a JDK (minimal version 6) installed.
 2. If you have Gradle installed, simply run `gradle build` from the project root.
 Otherwise, run `gradlew.bat build` from the project directory.
 If you are on Mac or Linux, run `./gradew build`.

 Before creating issues
 ==========
-1. Make sure to use the latest version.
+1. Make sure you're running the latest version.
-2. Make sure your code doesn't contain any errors.
+2. Make sure you're using the API correctly.
-3. Make sure you're not using a modified version of the api.
+3. Make sure you're using an unmodified version of the API.

 Credits
 ==========